 “Ewwww… What’s that smell!”
 The sentence that’s often heard when people smell Pla Ra for the first time.

-Pla Ra is a fermented fresh fish people from the Northeast of Thailand (Isan region) have in their homes but some Northern dishes contain Pla Ra as well.
+Pla Ra is a fermented freshwater fish people from the Northeast of Thailand (Isan region) have in their homes but some Northern dishes contain Pla Ra as well.
 Pla Ra is one of the major ingredients in almost every dish in “Isan” cuisine.
 But recently, Pla Ra doesn’t stick to its traditional dishes and have expanded into other types of foods.

 Before Bangkok Foodies will take you through that, let us educate you about the background of Pla Ra just a bit.